Franklin Session

 Franklin "Frank Nitty" Session (born January 23, 1989) is an American professional basketball player who last played for Al-Gharafa of the Qatari Basketball League.
 He is best known for his performance in the Drew League, where he won four consecutive league MVPs.
 He also plays, since the 2019 season, in the 3x3 basketball league Big3 for the team Killer 3's where he is a co-captain.

 Early life

 Session grew up in the Watts neighborhood of Los Angeles and attended Jordan High School.
 Originally interested in skateboarding, he did not play basketball for Jordan until his junior year when the team's head coach, Van Myers, noticed his raw athleticism.

 Collegiate career

 Irvine Valley College

 In his freshman season Session averaged 1.5 points, 10.5 rebounds, and 3 assists while helping his team to a conference championship.

 Saddleback College

-After a year at Irvine Valley Session moved to Saddleback College for his sophomore season, where he played one year and was named All-California Community College first team and MVP of the Orange Empire Conference.
+After a year at Irvine Valley Session moved to Saddleback College for his sophomore season frl, where he played one year and was named All-California Community College first team and MVP of the Orange Empire Conference.
 In 3 games at the state tournament, he averaged 13.3 rebounds per contest.